Get

 7. They’re Playing

 It’s natural for dogs to explore their world through mouthing or light bites.
 This is a behavior many dogs engage in when they’re playing, too.
-It can be quite alarming to watch dogs mouth each other when they play together.
-If you’re not sure if your pup is being too mouthy during play, you might want to set up a consultation with a trainer to get their expert opinion on whether your pup’s play style is appropriate or not.
+It can be pretty alarming to watch dogs mouth each other when they play together.
+If you’re unsure if your pup is being too mouthy during play, you might want to consult a trainer to get their expert opinion on whether your pup’s play style is appropriate.

 8. They’re Hunters at Heart

-Dog owners need to remember that their beloved family pets are related to wolves and coyotes, both of whom are predators in the wild.
-While your dog doesn’t need to hunt for their next meal, they still can retain some of those classic canine predatory behaviors, including chasing and grabbing things that move quickly.
-It’s this instinctive quality that causes many dogs to run after cars or bicyclists and chase smaller animals.
+Dog owners must remember that their beloved family pets are related to wolves and coyotes, both of whom are predators in the wild.
+While your dog doesn’t need to hunt for their next meal, they retain some classic canine predatory behaviors, including chasing and grabbing things that move quickly.
+This intuitive quality causes many dogs to run after cars or bicyclists and chase smaller animals.
 There is often no warning that an attack is about to happen.

 dog angry